|

 performed together with Cagebirds to create a full evening of entertainment.

-Us And Them is a simple
+And Them is a simple story

-story with a far deeper
+with a far deeper meaning and

-inevitably explode in conflict as each side wonders what
+in conflict as each side wonders what

 is going on behind the wall.
 Based on a reflection of society and how